apostrophecms/apostrophe-documentation/tutorials/getting-started/setting-up-your-environment.md

 It should start an interactive mongo prompt. ctrl+c to exit.

 > "Hey, I got a connection failed error!"
-Possibly you didn't run `brew services start mongodb`.
+Make sure you ran `brew services start mongodb-community`.

 #### Install ImageMagick